-It’s impossible to look at a young cannabis plant and know its gender
+It’s difficult to look at a young cannabis plant and know its gender

 For the first part of your cannabis plant’s life, it will be in the first stage of growth known as the “Vegetative Stage.”
 In this stage your plant will only grow leaves and stems, but no buds or flowers.
 Think of this as the time when your plant is gaining size to prepare for the second stage of life.

-However, we do know that cuttings (clones) taken from a female plant will always turn out to be female.
+Another great option is clones.
+Cuttings (clones) taken from a female plant will always turn out to be female.
+Often clones are showing preflowers by the time they’re rooted as a clone.
 We also know that when you breed two female plants together, you end up with feminized (all-female) seeds.
-While we know that these methods are effective for growers, the exact mechanism of why and how this happens is not yet fully understood.

 So unless you start with a known female clone or feminized seeds, there’s no way to know what gender your plant will turn out until it actually starts showing signs of sex organs.
 This happens in the second stage of your plant’s life, known as the “flowering stage.”
 The first sex organs that appear are often called “pre-flowers.”

-Cannabis plants reveal their gender when they reach their second stage of life, known as the “Flowering Stage”.
+In addition to looking for preflowers, all cannabis plants reveal their sex when they reach their second stage of life, known as the “Flowering Stage”.

 The first sign of gender almost always appears at the “V” where new growth tips form from a stem, like this….